 What is Engineered Wood Used for?

 I-Joists.
 Both floor and ceiling joists are made with this material.
 These wood framing members have the advantage that results from the strict adherence to specified sizes, well-distributed strength, and trueness of the boards.
+All of these factors, when combined, present a huge incentive to make the investment.

 APA Rated Siding.
 Composite wood is widely used in a number of home siding products.
 The Engineered Wood Association states, A single layer of rack-resistant panel siding delivers an attractive exterior appearance while eliminating the labor and materials cost of installing separate structural sheathing or diagonal wall bracing.

-That is an important consideration when shopping for a Siding Estimate for a home addition or a remodel.
+That is an important consideration when shopping for a siding estimate for a home addition or a remodel.

 Glulam.
 Glue Laminated timber beams are actually wood laminations that are glued together using a special high-strength, waterproof glue.
 The considerable strength that results from this process make it ideal for spanning long distances.